 What Are the Consequences of an Assault Conviction?

-Convictions for Assault charges can have severe consequence, often resulting in one or more of the following:
+Convictions for Assault charges can have severe consequences, often resulting in one or more of the following:

 - A jail sentence;

 - A sentence to the Department of Corrections (Felonies only);

 - Anger management classes;